 The key to a good long distance relationship is to keep in touch.
-Since George and I started writing each other, we kept in touch and talked to each other every single day.
+Since George and I started writing each other, we kept in touch and talked every single day.
 We talked over Skype and Viber, and we used Snapchat a lot to send video clips and pictures.
-For us it was important to talk every day, and if you have the need and the time for it, try to do the same.
+For us, it was important to talk every day, and if you have the need and the time for it, try to do the same.
 With today’s technology and countless of communication apps, there are no excuses.

 2. Be honest

 When you can’t see each other and spend time together, it is important to tell the other party how you’re feeling.
-If one of you walk around and miss your partner all day, and you can’t talk before later in the evening or the next day, emotions can pounce up.
-Be honest with each other, let the other person in and share the thoughts and worries you may have.
+If one of you walk around and miss your partner all day, and you can’t talk before later in the evening or the next day, emotions can build up.
+Be honest with each other, let the other person in, and share the thoughts and worries you may have.

 If you avoid talking about things or let the days go by without confronting each other, it will only make things worse.
-It’s hard to keep up with each other’s lives and everyday life and you can quickly get a feeling of being left outside or not knowing what’s going on at the other end.
+It’s hard to keep up with each other’s lives and everyday life, and you can quickly get a feeling of being left outside or not knowing what’s going on at the other end.
 Therefore, communicate openly and honestly.